hyperledger/besu-docs/docs/HowTo/Interact/APIs/Authentication.md

 ## JWT Public Key Authentication

 Enable authentication from the command line and supply the public key of the external JWT token.
-The JWT token must use the `RS256` algorithm.

-JWT public authentication disables the Besu `/login` endpoint, meaning [username and password authentication](username-and-password-authentication) will not work.
+JWT public authentication disables the Besu `/login` endpoint, meaning [username and password authentication](#username-and-password-authentication) will not work.

 ### 1. Generate a Private and Public Key Pair

-The private and accompanying public key file must be in the `.pem` format.
+The private and accompanying public key files must be in the `.pem` format.

 The key must use a RSA private key of at least 2048 bits.

 !!! example "Example using OpenSSL"
     ```bash
-    openssl genrsa -out privateKey.pem 4096
+    openssl genrsa -out privateKey.pem 2048
     openssl rsa -pubout -in privateKey.pem -pubout -out publicKey.pem
     ```